Nama ERP DocsNama ERP Docs

 Dimension Drill-By (Same Chart, Deeper Dimension)

 If a widget uses a wizard data source with multiple dimension fields, you can drill down by dimension.
-Click "Riyadh" → drill by Month → see the same metric broken down by month for Riyadh only.
+Right-click "Riyadh" → Drill Down By Month → see the same metric broken down by month for Riyadh only.
 A breadcrumb trail tracks your path (Region → Branch → Month), and you can click any breadcrumb to go back.

 Single-Click Drill-Down